 Vermont Child Care Industry & Careers Council Membership Benefits

-- Posted employment opportunities forwarded to our membership email list, reaching over 350 members across the state, at no cost
+Posted employment opportunities are forwarded to our membership email list, reaching over 350 members across the state, at no cost.

-- Access to the VCCICC supported Registered Child Care Apprenticeship Program as an Apprentice, Mentor or Sponsor
+Members receive access to the VCCICC supported Registered Child Care Apprenticeship Program as an Apprentice, Mentor or Sponsor.

-- Representation to state policy makers on issues that impact the profession
+VCCICC provides representation to state policy makers on issues that impact the profession.